alphagov/pay-git-timeline/README.md

 ## GOV.UK Pay git timeline

+> As of September 2021 this repository is no longer actively maintained by the GOV.UK Pay team.

 This is a quick hack to generate a single timeline of merges to master on multiple git repositories.

 The list of repositories and the starting commit are hard-coded in the script.